samhaswon/rembg-trainer-cuda/README.md

 This work is based off [U2Net](https://github.com/xuebinqin/U-2-Net) repo, which is under Apache license.
 The derivative work is loicensed under MIT; do as you please with it.

-Default parameters are fine-tuned for maximum performance on systems with 32gb of processing memory, like the Apple M1 Pro — 25 crops are loaded in memory per iteration thanks to 8 loader threads, which consumes about 26gb of VRAM.
+Default parameters are fine-tuned for maximum performance on systems with 32gb of processing memory, like the Apple M1 Pro.
 Adjust accordingly.

+Computations are performed in float32.
+For CUDA, you can easily rewrite this code with half precision calculations for increased performance.
+Apex library can help you with that.

 If the training is interrupted for any reason, don't worry — the program saves its state regularly, allowing you to resume from where you left off.